apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Green
 ^^^^^

-* The **'R'** key reloads your equipped firearm.
-You need a form of ammuntion selected for use in the *Ammo Pouch* for this to work.
+* The **'R'** key primarily reloads your equipped firearm.
+If you have no selected ammunition currently, the key will instead open the *Ammo Pouch* for you to select an ammunition first.
 * The **'Left Shift'** key operates as a modifier, changing your movement into sprinting, and your attacks into power attacks.
 * The **'C'** key activates the lock-on.
 * The **'Left Control'** key enters the stealth mode.
-* And the **'Left Alt'** key activates your dodge, or defensive movement, which is a slide.
+* And the **'Left Alt'** key activates your dodge.
 This only works when your weapon(s) is/are drawn.

 .. _controlsRed-reference-lable: